Where Do You Find Motivation?

 “Just do it... don’t be such a wuss.”

-Cold Weather Running Motivation Start With Your Fire
+Cold Weather Running Motivation Starts With Your Fire

 What works for me might not work for you.
 We’re all wired differently.
 But here’s what I’ve learned: